 1992 FIM Pan Pacific Superbike Championship

-Despite the Japanese Federation's efforts to promote the second season of the Pan Pacific Road Racing Championship, it was a bleak return: the 250cc class had been abolished leaving only Superbikes; of the 6 Pan Pacific nations only half were scheduled to host (one in June and two in late October supporting the World Championship); and just a few weeks before the first race both October events were cancelled.
-The sole round took place at CP MINE with a grid of 22 riders but only 3 from outside Japan - two New Zealanders and an Italian representing Thailand.
+Despite the Japanese Federation's efforts to promote the second season of the Pan Pacific Road Racing Championship, it was a bleak return: the 250cc class had been abolished leaving only Superbikes; of the six Pan Pacific nations only four were scheduled to host (two in June and two in late October supporting the World Championship); and just a few weeks before the first race the last three events were cancelled.
+The sole round took place at CP MINE with a grid of 22 riders but just 3 from outside Japan - two New Zealanders and an Italian representing Thailand.
 Front-running All Japan TT-F1 rider Keiichi Kitagawa crashed almost immediately after the start having been fastest all weekend, leaving the Tsukigi Racing teammates Shin'ichiro Imai and Kiyokazu Tada to dominate a fairly uneventful race.

 |1992-06-07||1||CP MINE||'92 Road Racing Pan Pacific Championship in Japan||GO!|

 |1992-10-25||4||Manfeild||Cancelled for financial reasons.|

 1992-06-07 CP MINE: All sessions, Entry list

 Copies of any of this information would be greatly appreciated.
 If you have any additional information about this season's races or riders, please contact me!